What Does an Environmental Engineer Do?

 - Reading Comprehension: You need the ability to read and understand documentation that is often outside your area of expertise.

 - Writing: You will have to be able to compose documentation that others without expertise in engineering will be able to understand.

-- "Commitment to workplace safety, sustainability, and environmental compliance"
+- Safety mindset: You must have a commitment to workplace safety, sustainability, and environmental compliance.

-- "Must have good project management skills and be self-motivated"
+- Project management skills: You must have good project management skills and be self-motivated.